gbLw1/realtime-db-sync/README.md

 ## Overview

-This project is a proof of concept for a realtime database sync between SQLServer and MySQL.
+This project is a proof of concept for a database sync between SQLServer and MySQL.

 The API has a full CRUD for a `Product` entity in SQLServer and two READ endpoints for the same entity in MySQL.